thegetty/bronze-guidelines/_render/table-13.md

     </ul>
   </td>
   <td>records
-  differences in physical and chemical density; as a result it may
+  differences in physical and chemical density; as a result it may:
     <ul>
       <li>discriminate between different inlays</li>
       <li>reveal metal plating such as gilding</li>